The re-imagining of African American stereotypes in internet culture

 For instance, in July of 2010, Antoine Dodson’s flamboyant on-camera harangue telling residents to “Hide yo kids, hide yo wife” because a rapist was “loose” in the Lincoln Park projects in Huntsville, AL, where he lived with his sister who was nearly attacked by the rapist, became an internet sensation.
 The interview was remixed and auto-tuned by The Gregory Brothers and gave Dodson instant fame.

 The same thing happened to Sweet Brown, aka Kimberly Wilkins.
-A fire occurred in her building, in a similar fashion as Dodson expect with more humor, gave a “hilarious” account of evacuating her apartment in the building.
-“I ain’t grab no shoes or nothing, Jesus!” she exclaimed, “I ran for my life….I got bronchitis….ain’t nobody got time for that!”
+When a supposed fire erupted in her building, she proceeded to give an animated recount of her reaction to the news: “I ain’t grab no shoes or nothing, Jesus!” she exclaimed, “I ran for my life….I got bronchitis….ain’t nobody got time for that!”

 Michelle Clark in Brookshire, TX, dubbed “Kabooyow lady,” again, exploited by the local KPRC2 news station, gave a rousing and colorful interview describing the unusually large hail storm that affect the area in which she lived.